-The new year brings exciting new content for the Financial Industry Business Data Model, FIB-DM, and it’s original, the Financial Industry Business Ontology, the FIBO.
-Two thousand new base entities supporting investment management and banking loans.
-This article examines the latest FIBO Development version and a partial data model transformation.
-In a year from now, FIB-DM may have more than Five Thousand entities – the most comprehensive enterprise data model for the industry.
+The year 2020 brings exciting new content for the Financial Industry Business Data Model, FIB-DM, and it’s original, the Financial Industry Business Ontology, the FIBO.
+Four thousand five hundred entities are supporting investment management and banking loans.
+This article examines the latest FIBO Development version and its data model transformation.

 The FIBO is the authoritative model of Financial Industry concepts, their definitions, and relations.
 FIB-DM is a complete model transformation of the FIBO into a Conceptual Data Model.

-More than three hundred users downloaded the FIBO Data Model since its launch in
+More than five hundred users downloaded the FIBO Data Model since its launch in mid-August.

 I didn’t analyze and segment the more than one hundred institutions by size and country yet, but the data suggests: